alloystorm/dvvr/dancexr/features/bones.md

 ## Example Structure
-A typical PMX bone strucutre that works well with DVVR.
+A typical PMX bone strucutre that works well with DanceXR.

 <pre>
   └全ての親 (master) (Master)